UCD-193AB-ws24/Multi-Agent-Communication-Network-v2/Python-Server/README.md

 * Supports multiple data types being stored at the same time
 * Supports inforomation lookup and update on specific data type

 ### message_opcodes.py
 Contains a structure for current opcodes that can be easily add on

 ### web_socket_proxy_server.py
 [need help]

-## Client API Overview
-[Since API is in a different file should this part be in a different folder?]

-## Client API Files

 ## Protocol
 [I (Yudi) will rephrase it later, below is outdated, I (Honghui) can do it after esp documentation]